 Families may find the following guides/resources useful:

-To further support our new intake in making the transition from Primary to Secondary, you will find below a collection of challenges from subjects that you will study at Rivington and Blackrod High School.
-Click on challenges below:
+To further support our new intake in making the transition from primary to secondary school, our teachers have created a collection of challenges based on the subjects you will study at Rivington and Blackrod High School.

 - Art Challenge